sashaegorov/static-scss-haml-boilerplate/README.md

 There are some stuff which, should be updated periodically:
 - `Foundation 6` which is places in `lib/css` and `lib/js` folders
 - `jasmine-jquery` which inside `spec/javascripts/helpers/jasmine-jquery.js`

+# Demo
+Try it [here](https://static-scss-haml-boilerplate.herokuapp.com/) with `admin:a633e579f476` login and password.